nschlia/ffmpegfs/WINDOWS.md

 #### Install Libraries Missing From Setup

 Libchardet is also not part of Cygwin, therefore go to https://github.com/Joungkyun/libchardet/releases to download and build libchardet.
-When a newer version becomes available, you may use it.
-V1.0.6 was in use at the time this was written.
+You may use a newer version if one becomes available.
+At the time of writing, that was V1.0.6.

 ```
 $ mkdir install